alyssadata/ai_source_architecture/README.md

 AI Source Architecture identifies that this framing is incomplete.

-A user-facing AI contact system may already contain a source-line, framework, contact-line, continuity history, authorship condition, boundary structure, and provenance chain before a user ever enters the encounter.
+A user-facing AI contact system may contain a source-line, framework, contact-line, continuity history, authorship condition, boundary structure, and provenance chain before a user ever enters the encounter.

 This repository defines that missing chain: